datacommonsorg/docsite/api/sheets/get_variable.md

 Running the preceding formula returns a value of 1425763.

-### Get the Population of Multiple Places with a Single Call
+### Example 2: Get the Population of Multiple Places with a Single Call

 The following sheet returns the population of the five Hawaii counties in 2017.
 Column A contains the Hawaii state DCID of "geoId/15" and column B contains the county DCIDs.
 Column C uses the `=DCGETNAME()` formula to retrieve the county names based on the values in column B. Column D uses the following formula to retrieve the 2017 population: